-You can camp in one of the two campgrounds within the monument.
+Camp beneath the dark skies above while surrounded by beautiful desert plants at Twin Peaks Campground or Alamo Canyon Campground.
 They have different amenities and offer campers a choice between modern comforts and rustic wilderness.
-However, at either campground you may see the desert, dark sky subtlety iluminated by countless stars or shadows that are awakened under a full moon's glow.
+You may see the desert dark sky subtlety illuminated by countless stars or shadows that are awakened under a full moon's glow at either campground.
 Songs of coyotes or the hum of a breeze may lull you to sleep.
-Awaken with a blazing sunrise and hike one of the trails that originate at the campgrounds.
+Awaken with a blazing sunrise and hike one of the trails that begin at the campgrounds.

 Twin Peaks Campground